Ronkẹ Adékọluẹ́jọ́: Film and television

-From 2014, Adékoluẹjo had some single-episode appearances in TV series until starring in series 10 of Doctor Who, when she played Penny in both "Extremis" and "The Pyramid at the End of the World", alongside Peter Capaldi (the Twelfth Doctor) and his companion Pearl Mackie.
-Adékoluẹjo starred as Demi-Lea Sadler in the "Nadia Cavelle" short film Lascivious Grace, which premiered at the Underwire Film festival 2017 and was an official film selection for the Bermuda International Film Festival 2018.
-Adékoluẹjo was nominated for best actor at Underwire Film Festival 2017 for her performance in the short film Lascivious Grace.
+From 2014, Adékọluẹ́jọ́ had some single-episode appearances in TV series until starring in series 10 of Doctor Who, when she played Penny in both "Extremis" and "The Pyramid at the End of the World", alongside Peter Capaldi (the Twelfth Doctor) and his companion Pearl Mackie.
+Adékọluẹ́jọ́ starred as Demi-Lea Sadler in the "Nadia Cavelle" short film Lascivious Grace, which premiered at the Underwire Film festival 2017 and was an official film selection for the Bermuda International Film Festival 2018.
+Adékọluẹ́jọ́ was nominated for best actor at Underwire Film Festival 2017 for her performance in the short film Lascivious Grace.

 In 2018, Ronke starred in the Tinge Krishnan-directed Netflix musical Been So Long, as the character Yvonne, best friend of Simone, played by lead actress Michaela Coel.
 The film was shown at the 2018 BFI London Film Festival.
-In 2019, Adékoluẹjo landed a main role in the Amazon Prime teenage spy thriller television series Alex Rider as Jack Starbright, Alex Rider's American primary carer and mentor.
+In 2019, Adékọluẹ́jọ́ landed a main role in the Amazon Prime teenage spy thriller television series Alex Rider as Jack Starbright, Alex Rider's American primary carer and mentor.

-In 2021, Adékoluẹjo played Ṣadé in the pilot of the Channel 4 television production Big Age.
+In 2021, Adékọluẹ́jọ́ played Ṣadé in the pilot of the Channel 4 television production Big Age.